 Internationally renowned faculty from multiple disciplines will teach and mentor students providing opportunities for multidisciplinary approaches to their education.

-Washington University in St. Louis School of Medicine’s Division of Biostatistics offers the Master of Science in Biostatistics (MSIBS) degree program.
+Washington University in St. Louis School of Medicine’s Institute for Informatics, Data Science and Biostatistics (I2DB) offers the Master of Science in Biostatistics (MSIBS) degree program.
 This 18-month, 42 credit hour program is designed to train students as critical thinkers and analysts in the discipline of biostatistics.
 We seek those with undergraduate or higher degrees in quantitative sciences (mathematics, statistics, computer science, biomedical engineering or a closely related field).